-Australian Workplace Training offers Certificate IV in Youth Work via two delivery modes.
+Australian Workplace Training offers CHC40413 Certificate IV in Youth Work via our External (E-learning) study mode.

 This qualification reflects the role of workers who develop and facilitate programs for young people through a range of community-based programs designed to address the social, behavioural, health, welfare, developmental and protection needs of young people.

 This work may be undertaken through employment in community, government and youth sector agencies and workers will be:

 – Responsible for implementing policies and guidelines of the employing organisation

 – Largely self-directed with fairly autonomous decision-making capacity under the indirect supervision of a manager

 - Youth housing support worker

 - Youth alcohol and other drugs worker